mengtao-code/beian-web/README.md

-A simple html for registration in China.
+A simple html for inspection in China.